Lavender Care: How to Grow Lavender in Pots and Containers

 Key Takeaways:

 • Lavender ‘Hidcote‘ and ‘Munstead‘ are the best lavender varieties for growing in pots.
-Lavender ‘Hidcote‘ and ‘Munstead‘ are cold hardy, so can be left outdoors all Winter, produce lots of fragrant flowers, and stay a compact size that is proportional to the pot or containers.
+They are cold, hardy, and can be left outdoors all Winter.
+They produce lots of fragrant flowers and stay a compact size proportional to the pot or containers.

 • Ceramic, clay, and terracotta pots are the best for lavenders as they are porous, letting the soil dry out evenly.
 Choose a pot that is at least 12 inches across to ensure the pot has the capacity for enough soil to insulate the lavender roots in Winter.

 • Lavender is a drought-resistant herb that should only be watered when the soil has dried out around the roots.
-Water lavender thoroughly so that excess water trickles from the base of the pot then wait for the soil to dry before watering again.
+Water lavender thoroughly so that excess water trickles from the pot’s base, then wait for the soil to dry before watering again.

-• Water newly planted lavender once a week for the first year to promote good root development then water once every 2 weeks after a year once it has established.
-Do not water outdoor potted lavender in Fall or Winter as they attain all the moisture they require from the environment.
+• Water newly planted lavender once a week for the first year to promote good root development, then once every two weeks after a year once it has established.
+Do not water outdoor potted lavender in the fall or winter as it attains all the moisture it requires from the environment.

-• Plant lavender in a potting mix that is 70% compost and 30% horticultural grit or sand.
-The gritty potting mix ensures the soil has a porous, aerated structure that allows for good drainage, and emulates the lower fertility soil conditions of the lavender native environment.
+• Plant lavender in a potting mix of 70% compost and 30% horticultural grit or sand.
+The gritty potting mix ensures the soil has a porous, aerated structure that allows for good drainage and emulates the lower fertility soil conditions of the lavender native environment.

 • Place potted lavender in an area of full sun (at least 6 hours or more).
-The more sun your lavender receives the more flower it displays and the stronger the fragrance from the foliage.
+The more sun your lavender receives, the more flowers it displays, and the stronger the fragrance from the foliage.
 Lavender do not grow well in the shade.

 • Potted lavender does not require any fertilizer.
 Lavenders are adapted to gritty, low-fertility soil in their native Mediterranean environment in which they thrive.
 Fertilizer causes lavender to display fewer flowers, decreases the fragrance, and grows droopy.